e04/ft8js/README.md

 Thanks to [ft8_lib](https://github.com/kgoba/ft8_lib), we can encode/decode in a variety of environments.

-I've compiled it into WebAssembly (WASM) and created experimental JavaScript code for seamless integration.
+This repository compiled the code into WebAssembly (WASM) and created JavaScript code for seamless integration.

 ## Demo

 https://e04.github.io/ft8js/example/browser/index.html